webfactory/baton/README.md

 ## Configuration

-In order to import private repositories from GitHub you need to provide an [OAuth token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).
+In order to import private repositories from GitHub you need to provide an [API access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).

 Set it as the value of the environment variable `GITHUB_OAUTH_TOKEN` on your server and you're good to go.

-The same goes for Kiln repositories.
-Store your Kiln OAuth token in the `KILN_OAUTH_TOKEN` environment variable on your server.

 ### Overriding Symfony configuration